PEPLabs/Java-CL-Comparisons/README.md

 - [ ] Revise the return statement of the method named `isNotEqualTo` so that it uses a comparison operator to return the correct result.

 ## Running Tests
-If you look within the `src/test/java` folder, you will find the Java class `ParrotTest.java`.
+If you look within the `src/test/java` folder, you will find the Java class `CompareTest.java`.
 The `src/test/java` folder will contain your test files.

 To run the tests, click on the Testing tab (test beaker icon on the left-hand side) and run the test cases by using the "Run Test" button (play icon).
 Please ensure that you do not already have the program running.